Xyclade/MachineLearning/Readme.md

 | 200 						| 36 (2.57%)	| 7 (0.5%)	| 1357 (96.93%)	|
 | 400     					| 24 (1.71%)	| 7 (0.5%)	| 1369 (97.79%) |

+Note that now the correctly classified emails are those who are classified as ham.
 Here we see that indeed, when you use only 50 features, the amount of ham that gets classified correctly is significantly lower in comparison to the correct classifications when using 100 features.

-With this we have shown how you can use Naive Bayes to classify email has ham or spam.
-We could work through the hard ham from the corpus website, but since the building bricks are already here, we leave this to you.
+You should be aware of this and always verify your model for all classes, so in this case for both spam and ham  test data.

+To recap the example, we've worked through how you can use Naive Bayes to classify email has ham or spam, and got results of up to 87.26% correct classification for spam and 97.79% for ham.
+This shows that Naive Bayes indeed performs pretty well for classifying email as ham or spam.

+With this we end the example of Naive Bayes.
+If you want to play around a bit more with Naive Bayes and Spam classification the corpus website also has a set of 'hard ham'  emails that you could try to classify correctly by tweaking the feature amounts and removing more stopwords.

 ###Ranking emails based on their content (Recommendation system)
 This example will be completely about building your own recommendation system.
+We will be ranking emails based on the following features: 'sender', 'subject', 'common terms in subject' and 'common terms in email body'.
+Later on in the example we will explain each of these features.
+Note that these features are for you to be defined when you make your own recommendation system.
+The main idea behind this example is to show you how to do this feature selection, and how to solve issues that occur when you start doing this with your own data.

 We will use a subset of the email data which we used in the example [Classifying email as spam or ham](#classifying-email-as-spam-or-ham-naive-bayes).
 This subset can be downloaded [here](http://spamassassin.apache.org/publiccorpus/20030228_easy_ham.tar.bz2).
 Additionally you need the [stop words file](./Example%20Data/stopwords.txt).
 Note that the data is a set of received emails, thus we lack half of the data, namely the outgoing emails of this mailbox.
 However even without this information we can do some pretty neat ranking as we will see later on.

 To start with this example I assume you created a new Scala project in your favourite IDE, and  and added the [Smile Machine learning](https://github.com/haifengl/smile/releases) library via Maven ('com.github.haifengl:smile-core:1.0.2' and 'com.github.haifengl:smile-plot:1.0.2') or manually via downloading the jars.